dbos-inc/dbos-docs/docs/getting-started/quickstart-programming.md

 The key element of this code is the new `SendGreetingMail` method, invoked by the `Greet` handler.
 For the sake of simplicity, we use a public API generating UUIDs.
+[Communicators](../tutorials/communicator-tutorial) are key in building reliable DBOS workflows, as we will see next.

 ### Composing reliable workflows